Unemployment Appeals Attorney in Gloucester County

 Unemployment benefits are for those who leave a position through no fault of their own and cannot find suitable work.
 There are many reasons why someone could be denied unemployment benefits, including, but not limited to:

 - Quitting a position

 - Refusing a suitable position

 Not all situations call for an appeal.
 Discussing your situation with an attorney that can assess your matter and guide you through your legal options is best.

 An attorney can help you file an appeal with the New Jersey LWD Appeal Tribunal within 7 days of the denial notification or 10 days from the mailing date of the letter.
 Our firm will work closely with you to develop your position.
 As soon as it is received, the LWD will schedule a hearing and provide details about the hearing to the appellant.
 During the hearing, your attorney will provide evidence that supports your claim and the employer will most likely be there with counsel as well.
 Once completed, the Appeal Tribunal will decide on the matter and mail a decision to the parties involved.
 If the appeal is successful, the matter is over and you should receive the benefits you deserve.
 However, if you lose, you can appeal the decision to the Board of Review and then the New Jersey Supreme Court.

 Contact an experienced unemployment appeals lawyer

 Being denied unemployment benefits does not mean the end of the road.
 You have rights and our firm is ready to protect them.
-Richardson Employment & Civil Rights Law, LLC is dedicated to the future of every client.
+The Vigilante Law Firm, P.C. is dedicated to the future of every client.
 We recognize that unemployment benefits are significant for some people as they look for a new position.
 Our firm is ready to assess your case, explore your options, and effectively guide you through the appeal process.
-Contact Richardson Employment & Civil Rights Law, LLC today.
+Contact The Vigilante Law Firm, P.C. today.